 Each swab was inoculated on a sheep blood agar plate, then tested by the OSOM Ultra Strep A Test.
 The plate methods were the same as previously described.
 All pledgets from the transport tubes were also tested following the enhanced pledget culture method described previously.
 A positive culture from either the swab or the pledget was considered a Combined Culture Standard (CCS) positive.
 Of 490 total specimens, 164 were found CCS positive and 326 were CCS negative, with a positive rate of 33.5%.
 Of the 326 CCS negative specimens, 326 were also negative by the OSOM Ultra Strep A Test, for a specificity of 100% (95% CI: 98.5-100%).
 Of the 164 CCS positive specimens, 161 and 157 were also positive by the standard single swab culture and the OSOM Ultra Strep A Test, respectively.
-These equal to sensitivities of 98.2% (95% CI: 94.3-99.2%) and 95.7% (95% CI: 91.1-97.7%) for the standard single swab culture and the OSOM Ultra Strep A Test, using "The Difference Between Two Independent Proportions" by Fleiss(7), showed these two methods were not statistically different (p = 0.3341).
-The results are summarized below:
+These equal to sensitivities of 98.2% (95% CI: 94.3-99.2%) and 95.7% (95% CI: 91.1-97.7%) for the standard single swab culture and the OSOM Ultra Strep A Test, respectively.
+A statistical analysis comparing the sensitivity of the standard single swab culture and the OSOM Ultra Strep A Test, using "The Difference Between Two